jagal1910/xray-custom-integration-demo/README.md

 - Creating an service that responds to XRay with information about vulnerabilities.

 - Integrating the service with XRay.
-- Testing the integration on a packge with vulnerabilities.
+- Testing the integration on a package with vulnerabilities.
-- Testing the integration on a packge without vulnerabilities.
+- Testing the integration on a package without vulnerabilities.

 ### Prerequisites